How to Improve Ankle Mobility: Pro Athlete Adam Kemp Tells

 - Benefits: Improves balance, ankle mobility, and coordination.

 - How to Perform: Walk forward with a normal stride, ensuring each step places the heel directly in front of the opposite foot’s toes, keeping feet in one line.
-Bring your knee up on each step to engage the hip flexors and enhance the exercise.
+Bring your knee up on each step to engage the hip flexors and improve the exercise.
 Perform for 20-30 steps, maintaining an upright posture and controlled movements.

 - Progression: Perform heel-to-toe walks while holding light dumbbells or with eyes closed to further challenge balance and coordination.

-Calf Stretch
+Wall Calf Stretch

 - Description: Stretching the calf muscles improves flexibility and reduces tension, aiding in better ankle dorsiflexion.